PoliticalGraveyard.com

 Berger, Janet — of Bronx, Bronx County, N.Y.
 Democrat.
 Delegate to Democratic National Convention from New York, 1972.
 Female.
 Still living as of 1972.

 Berger, Joan — of Detroit, Wayne County, Mich.
 Democrat.
-Candidate in primary for delegate to Michigan state constitutional convention from Wayne County 7th District, 1961.
+Candidate for delegate to Michigan state constitutional convention from Wayne County 7th District, 1961.
 Female.
 Still living as of 1961.

 Berger, John K. — of Chambersburg, Franklin County, Pa.
 Democrat.
-Chair of Franklin County Democratic Party, 1927.
-Presumed deceased.
+Burgess of Chambersburg, Pennsylvania, 1923; chair of Franklin County Democratic Party, 1927.
 Burial location unknown.

 Berger, Kenneth D. — of Milwaukee County, Wis.
 Democrat.
 Candidate for Wisconsin state senate 8th District, 1960.
 Still living as of 1960.